-Pope Francis and Russian Orthodox church leader Patriarch Kirill Meet in Cuba Friday FEbruary 12,2016
+Pope Francis and Russian Orthodox Church Patriarch Kirill (second from

 It was the first-ever papal meeting with the head of the Russian Orthodox Church, a historic development in the 1,000-year schism within Christianity